[caf_filter id="165"]

 Blog

-5 Myths About eProcurement Systems (And Why They Aren’t True)
+5 eProcurement Myths (And Why They Aren’t True)

-While the benefits of eProcurement are well known, there are still a number of agencies that continue to utilize outdated and inefficient systems for purchasing.
+While the benefits of eProcurement are well known, there are still many agencies today that continue to utilize outdated and inefficient systems for purchasing.
+Of those organizations that have adopted online bidding and purchasing procedures, many still have not addressed the administrative inefficiencies that exist.
 From increased transparency and productivity, to proven hard dollar savings, eProcurement offers a solution for many of the challenges organizations face.
-The question remains then, why hasn’t eProcurement become more ubiquitous in agencies?
+So why aren’t more agencies adopting eProcurement?
+Read on to learn about the eProcurement myths that persist today, and why advancements in technology have rendered them moot.

 Five Common eProcurement Myths

-MYTH 1:
+Myth 1:

 With upfront costs for hardware as well as licensing fees, the price tag for implementation can easily stretch into the six figures.